Twitter labels video of Biden shared by Trump 'manipulated media'

 A Twitter spokeswoman said the video, which garnered more than 2.8 million views, was labeled based on its synthetic and manipulated media policy.
 The United Spot, self-described as making satirical videos, posted the original tweet.

-Biden’s digital director Rob Flaherty criticized Twitter’s labeling of the clip as insufficient, tweeting, “this is Trump’s second tweet on this fake video. the only notice you get is this itty bitty little flag at the bottom that it’s ‘manipulated media’ that you can barely notice.”

-The Trump campaign did not immediately respond to Reuters requests for comment.
+The Trump campaign and the Biden campaign did not immediately respond to Reuters requests for comment.

 Reporting by Elizabeth Culliford, Editing by Howard Goller